HelmyBlub/chatSim/tasks.md

 Tasks:
 - more images+animations
-    - eating animation
-        - stay still
-        - one image paws up to mouth
-        - paint mushroom in hands over mouth
-        - takes one second to eat
     - don't move directly to the middle
         - lumberjack walks besides tree, (left and right)
             - can not be more than two people cutting?